Kenshin627/blog/source/_posts/Context.md

 ## List as a context
 The List type is both a container and a context.List as a container is easy to understand.
 List is basically a chain of buckets of whatever type of data you want to hold.
 But List is a member of Applicative,so there must be a way to view List as a context.
-_**List as a context is that it describes nondeterministic computation.**_ when you add values in the context of a list,you’re adding together all possible values from the two contexts.
+_**List as a context is that it describes nondeterministic computation.**_

 ![alt](Context/8.png)
+when you add values in the context of a list,you’re adding together all possible values from the two contexts.

+1. A list as a container is a sequence of values that can hold any type.
+Each item in the list points to the next one or to the empty list.
+2. A list as a context represents a set of possibilities.
+Think of a list as a context as being a single variable that can contain many possible values.

+# MONAD